-- (i) Leading Sire (Halter) Of the Year Both PHAA Regular Registered and Paint Bred Registered stallions are eligible to achieve this Title which will be awarded to the horse whose Regular Registered and Paint Bred progeny have earned the highest cumulative annual halter points.
-Points earned in Amateur & Youth events do not count towards this award.
-The Award will be a certificate and will be presented at the PHAA AGM. - (ii) Leading Sire (Performance) Of The Year Both PHAA Regular Registered and Paint Bred Registered stallions are eligible to achieve this Title which will be awarded to the horse whose Regular Registered and Paint Bred progeny have earned the highest cumulative annual points from all events in Categories 1, 2, 3,4,5,6, 8, 10 &11.
+- (i) Leading Sire (Halter) Of the Year - Both PHAA Regular Registered and Paint Bred Registered stallions are eligible to achieve this Title.
+It will be awarded to the horse whose Regular Registered and Paint Bred progeny have earned the highest cumulative annual halter points.
+Points earned in Amateur & Youth events count towards this award.
+The Award will be a certificate and will be presented at the PHAA AGM. - (ii) Leading Sire (Performance) Of The Year - Regular Registered, Paint Bred or Paint Performance Registered stallions are eligible to achieve this Title.
+It will be awarded to the horse whose Regular Registered and Paint Bred progeny have earned the highest cumulative annual points from all events in Categories 1, 2, 3,4,5,6,8, 10 &13.
 Points earned in Amateur and Youth events count towards this award.
 Points are to be accumulated in a minimum of 3 categories.
 The award will be a certificate and will be presented at the PHAA AGM